Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - ChromaDB vector search integration with dual Voyage AI embedding models:
   - `voyage-3-large` for the main by-laws collection for highest quality retrieval
   - `voyage-3-lite` for the questions collection used in autocomplete functionality
+- Text-to-speech (TTS) streaming using Google's Gemini Live API with "Iapetus" voice for natural-sounding speech synthesis

 ## API Endpoints